Pika-Software/developer-tools/README.md

 # developer-tools
-A powerful set of tools for debugging entities and viewing map mechanisms (kind of like Map IO).
+A powerful set of tools for debugging entities and viewing map mechanisms (something like Map IO).

 ## ConVars
 ### `developer` <0/5> - Set developer message level.